LyndonFan/exa-data-eng-assessment/README.md

 poetry install
 ```

-After installing and activating the environment, you can run the main pipeline by
+After installing and activating the environment, first run below to set up the SQL tables:

+`python -m src.db.schema`

+Then you can run the main pipeline by

 `python main.py <DIRECTORY_OF_JSON_DATA>`